 Mayor James’ first major accomplishment upon taking office was the creation of Turn the Page KC (TTPKC), now an independently operating 501c3 organization, dedicated to mobilizing the community to achieve reading proficiency at grade level or above for all 3rd graders in Kansas City, Missouri.
 To further prioritize his commitment to education in Kansas City, Mayor James hired the City’s first education advisor in December 2013, Julie Holland.
 Since that time, Mayor James has convened a number of community stakeholder meetings focused on elevating and discussing issues such as the 30 million word gap, school attendance, and student mobility.
 In recognition of his work to enhance educational opportunities in Kansas City, Mayor James has been invited to the White House to participate in discussions with President Obama on how cities can continue moving forward on education.
 In his first term, Mayor James visited a total of 90 different classrooms across the city, reading and interacting with our City’s most valuable resource: our students.
 Mayor James also serves on the US Conference of Mayor’s Education Task Force.

 Mayor James continues to focus on growing a prosperous and agile economy, retaining and building local talent while simultaneously attracting new talent from across the country.
-Launch KC, a critical component of Mayor James’ economic development plan, continues to make progress and receive attention in both the local and national tech space.
+Launch KC, a critical component of Mayor James’ economic development plan aimed at helping communities which rely on borrowing online, continues to make progress and receive attention in both the local and national tech space.
 Additionally, after years of disinvestment, Mayor James has worked tirelessly during his time in office to revitalize the City’s neighborhoods East of Troost, including supporting the Kansas City MLB Urban Youth Academy.
 In 2011, he appointed the Mayor’s Task Force for the Arts to capitalize on major investments in the arts and to examine the public’s role in arts and culture.
 During that same year, Mayor James worked alongside then-Kansas City, Kansas Mayor Joe Reardon to establish the Mayors’ Bistate Innovation Committee, to focus on how to best utilize the cutting-edge technology in Google Fiber.

 Under the leadership of Mayor James, Kansas City continues to stake its claim as a hub of innovation in the heartland.
 KC Stat, a data-driven initiative focused on improving the efficiency and effectiveness of city services, is setting Kansas City apart as a city of technological advancement.
 During the Mayor’s tenure, Kansas City was selected as one of the first cities in the nation to participate in Bloomberg Philanthropies’ ‘What Works Cities’, a $42-million initiative to help communities nationwide enhance the use of data and evidence to improve the lives of residents.
 Kansas City was also named an IEEC Core Smart City and was selected as one of the first cities to pilot the Smart + Connected City framework, becoming the largest Smart City in North America.